 According to NHTSA, traffic deaths were up 12% in the beginning of the pandemic (April to September 2020) compared to the same period in 2019.
-The report released in Dec 2020 cited unsafe driving habits to include drivers with drugs or alcohol in their system.
-In 2020, Berkeley Police officers investigated 46 collisions where the driver was impaired, 12 were injury collisions.
+The report released in Dec.
+2020 cited unsafe driving habits to include drivers with drugs or alcohol in their system.
+In 2021, Berkeley police officers investigated 62 collisions where the driver was impaired.
+Of those, 16 were injury collisions.

 Best practice strategies will be conducted to reduce the number of persons killed and injured in collisions involving impaired drivers.
-The funded strategies would focus on reducing impaired driving through special enforcement operations, and increasing public awareness through education, and media.
-Additional training for BPD officers in SFST, ARIDE, DRE will add to the collective effort of reducing fatal and serious injury collisions caused by impaired drivers.
+The funded strategies will focus on reducing impaired driving through special enforcement operations, and increasing public awareness through education and media engagement.
+Additional training for BPD officers in SFST, ARIDE, DRE will add to our collective effort to reducing fatal and serious collisions caused by impaired drivers.